DataScienceHobart/2017-02-03-graphics-imas/README.md

 https://github.com/DataScienceHobart/2017-02-03-graphics-imas/issues/1

-### interactive session

-* a short overview of graphics in R
-* pointers to the very large range of options
-* a short excursion on graphics tips and tricks (thanks Rowan!)
-* group hug about problems, identify some examples to explore

 ### Illustrations

-Exactly what we do will depend on the group hug session.
+Exactly what we do will depend on the group session.

 * get some data sets together and make a few figures, discussing problems and solutions
 * work through software carpentry, and adapt with discussions: http://swcarpentry.github.io/r-novice-gapminder/08-plot-ggplot2/